cysouw/diathesis/text/c04_summaryEpi.md

 ### *Verborgener Rezipientenkausativ* (*bekommen/kriegen+zu‑Infinitiv*)

 The ~~Verborgener Rezipientenkausativ~~ (full discussion in [@sec:zuinfinitive-bekommen]) uses the light verbs *bekommen* or *kriegen* with a *zu‑Infinitiv* [@next a,b].
 Like with *kommen* (see [@sec:epithesis-zustandskausativ]), there is an unnamed force or agent that causes the situation to come about.
 The light verb *bekommen/kriegen* is typically combined with a transitive verb of sensation, like *sehen* 'to see', or consumption, like *essen* 'to eat'.
 By using this covert causative construction, the nominative subject is semantically depicted as an experiencer of the verb.
-The centrality of the experiencer role is reminiscent of the *Rezipientenpassiv* (see [@sec:summary-rezipientenpassiv])
+The centrality of the experiencer role is reminiscent of the *Rezipientenpassiv* (see [@sec:summary-rezipientenpassiv]).
+However, in this construction there is no role-remapping, so it is not a diathesis.

 ::: ex
 a.
 Die Schüler sehen einen Film.